ExpediaGroup/graphql-kotlin/website/docs/framework-comparison.md

 ### Extra Features of graphql-kotlin

+* Ability to use any server framework outside of Spring, like Ktor
 * Uses [Spring Reactor](https://spring.io/reactive) for a reactive server stack
 * Does not require duplicate implementation of data fetchers, schema classes, and SDL files
 * Does not require code is annotated with extra GraphQL information